pkic/pkimm/categories/infrastructure-management/_index.md

 The PKI environment should be properly separated and segmented from other environments and systems.
 The separation and segmentation should be applied on all levels, including network, infrastructure, and application.
 The separation and segmentation should be applied based on the security requirements and risk assessment.

 Segmentation isolates the PKI environment from the remaining environment and reduces the risk of unauthorized access and data leakage.
 It also helps to reduce the impact of a potential compromise of the PKI environment from other systems and environments.
 Segmentation can be achieved using a number of physical or logical methods, such as:
-- properly configured internal network security controls
+- Properly configured internal network security controls
-- routers with strong access control lists
+- Routers with strong access control lists
-- other technologies that restrict access to a particular segment of a network
+- Other technologies that restrict access to a particular segment of a network

 For the proper maintenance of the infrastructure and deployed PKI components, the staging/testing environment should be available in the same configuration as the production environment.
 If needed, development environment can be used for testing and development purposes.
 Production, staging, and development environments should be logically separated and isolated from each other, including data that is used in the environments.